 With the project open, simply click on the File menu, hold down the

-Optionkey, and then select the "Close Project and Clear Interface Settings" menu command which will appear.
+⌥(Alt) key, and then select the Close Project and Clear Interface Settings menu command which appears.

-First locate the project in Finder and right-click on it, selecting "Compress 'project name'".
+First locate the project in Finder and right-click on it, selecting Compress 'project name'.

 This zip file will contain every aspect of your project.
 If the following steps make things worse, simply delete the edited copy of your project and double-click this .zip file to extract a new fresh copy.

-Right-click on the project again and select "Show Package Contents".
+Right-click on the project again and select Show Package Contents.

-Drill down into the Settings folder.
+Open the Settings folder.

-If you didn't use a layout, but the problem returns once you start changing your settings back to how they were, then use the prior instructions for manually resetting the ui.plist file, only this time instead of trashing the file, save it to your desktop and attach it to an email, letting us know which settings you changed most recently.
+If you didn't use a layout, but the problem returns once you start changing your settings back to how they were, then use the prior instructions for manually resetting the interface, but this time instead of moving the files to the Trash, move it to your desktop and attach it to an email, letting us know which settings you changed most recently.